-The discovery process -- when the plaintiff and defendant share documents and other evidence related to the case -- is an important step in most legal disputes, including family law matters, such as divorce and child custody.
-Family law attorneys often use private investigators to gather this evidence, such as public records pertaining to a noncustodial parent's hidden income or photos showing an extramarital affair.
+The discovery process is when parties share documents and other evidence related to the case.
+It is an important step in most legal disputes, including family law matters, such as divorce and child custody.
+Family law attorneys may use private investigators (P.I.s) to gather evidence about the other party's suspected activities.

-Using a private investigator for child custody, divorce, or other family-related legal disputes is quite common.
+Using a private investigator for child custody, divorce, or other family-related legal disputes is possible.
 However, P.I.s must follow certain procedures to ensure the information they gather is accurate and legally admissible.

 The Role of a Private Investigator: The Basics

-Family law disputes involving such matters as child custody and child support typically involve "he said, she said" arguments that require fact-finding.
-While attorneys are trained to identify the most relevant type of information in discovery, they often turn the fact-finding task over to licensed P.I.s.
+Family law disputes typically involve "they said" arguments that require fact-finding.
+Attorneys are trained to identify the most relevant type of information in discovery, but they may turn the fact-finding task over to licensed P.I.s.
 While investigators don't have policing powers, they play a similar role in gathering evidence.

 The role of a private investigator varies by the type of dispute and the needs of the case, but P.I.s generally perform the following basic tasks: